rondale-sc/image_viewer_rails/README.md

 Once you have the image viewer initialized you can start using it.
 The functions in the nav links area are mapped to the following keys:

 ![keyboard_screenshot](https://raw.github.com/rondale-sc/image_viewer_rails/master/public/keyboard.png)

+Clicking the info link in the nav section will display a modal legend with all of the hotkeys listed.

 ## Installation